Cervical screening and HPV

 How do I get tested for HPV?

-Pap Tests: A Pap test, also known as a Papanicolaou test or Pap smear, looks to see if there are abnormal cells in the cervix.
+Pap Tests: In BC, it is recommended that you get your first Pap test or HPV swab at age 25 and if you are having normal results, to continue getting tested every 3-5 years until age 69.
+A Pap test, also known as a Papanicolaou test or Pap smear, looks to see if there are abnormal cells in the cervix.
+If a HPV swab is abnormal, a Pap test or a colposcopy may be needed.
 If abnormal cells are found, there is treatment to prevent them from developing into cervical cancer.
-It is a very simple and easy test that can be done at Everywoman’s Health Centre, your family doctor, a walk-in clinic, an Options for Sexual Health clinic or another sexual health clinic.
-In BC, it is recommended that you get your first Pap test at age 25 and if you are having normal results, to continue getting tested every 3 years until age 69.
-If you get an abnormal result, you will need to get tested more often or may be recommended to go for a colposcopy.
+A Pap test is a very simple and easy test that can be done at Everywoman’s Health Centre, your family doctor, a walk-in clinic, an Options for Sexual Health clinic or another sexual health clinic.
 A colposcopy is a specialized test where they take a sample of the cervix to get a better look at the cells.
 Your appointment is booked automatically by the BC Cancer Agency but it may take a few months for it to be booked.
 Once you have gone for the colposcopy, the colposcopy clinic will then recommend the next steps.

-To learn more about Pap tests, please visit: www.bccancer.bc.ca/screening/cervix
+To learn more about Pap tests, please visit the BC Cancer website.

 How is HPV treated?

 If someone has genital warts, they can be treated, which is usually only necessary for cosmetic purposes.
 If someone has an abnormal Pap test, they may need to be tested more often or have additional kinds of testing, treatment, and sometimes surgery.
 When necessary, treatment can be successful in preventing cancer from developing.
-For more information on abnormal pap tests, please see: http://www.bccancer.bc.ca/screening/Cervix/Results/
+This link has more information on test results.

 How is HPV prevented?